 As an organisation Breakthrough is committed to the welfare of our clients, staff, volunteers, training participants and visitors.
 We will take all measures necessary to protect the welfare of everyone involved with the charity.

-The current situation is changing rapidly, and we want to be responsive to events, and to current UK Government guidelines.
+The current situation is changing rapidly, and we want to be responsive to events, and to current UK Government guidelines and regulation.

 We continue to face a number of challenges about how best to deliver our clinical, support and training services over the coming months.